-While there is a focus in today’s industry on becoming compliant with one or more industry standards, the biggest effort is maintaining the standards required by the new designation.
+While there is a focus in today’s industry on achieving HIPAA compliance, the biggest effort is maintaining the standards required by the designation.
 However, the fortunate truth is that with proper planning—for efficient execution of maintenance activities—this effort can be avoided.
 Preparation for those activities also reduces the risk of compliance violations.

 Changing the way an organization thinks about compliance activities makes compliance a natural outcome of process automation, and not an ongoing challenge.
-Today we are going to discuss how using a process automation tool like Blue Relay takes the effort and worry out of HIPAA compliance.
+In this article we are going to discuss how using a process automation tool like Blue Relay takes the effort and worry out of HIPAA compliance.

 What is HIPAA Compliance?